anp-scp/anp-scp.github.io/docs/blog/posts/june_2025/boolean_package.md

   - Software Development
 ---

-# Boolean Propositional Logic for software installations.
+# Boolean Propositional Logic for software installations

 Have you ever worked on a software development project, whether it was a small personal project to learn new skills or a large application running in production?
 If yes, then you have most likely used a package manager to install libraries or dependencies.